tanrax/maza-ad-blocking/README.md

 ## ⚠️ CAUTION

-- Only compatible with Linux and OSX operating systems.
+- Only compatible with Linux and macOS operating systems.
 - Remember to make a backup copy of `/etc/hosts` in case of unforeseen circumstances, neither the project nor its author will be responsible for any possible repercussions derived from not carrying out this action.